geotribu/english-blog/content/posts/2024-10-18_introducing-QChat-chat-rooms-in-QGIS.md

 - get instance rules
 - retrieve room names
 - check the number of open WebSockets per room
-- check the registered nicknames in a room
 - send a message to a room via a PUT request

 And more features coming soon :wink: